Nail Fungus Treatment, Causes and Prevention

 - Walking around barefoot in locker rooms, gym showers and by swimming pools

 - Patronizing nail salons that do not sterilize equipment

 - Circulation problems, diabetes or a weakened immune system.

 How do I treat nail fungus?

 Nail fungus treatment can be tricky but various remedies exist.
 Nail fungus medication that can be obtained without a prescription includes antifungal creams and gels found at most local pharmacies.
 Nail fungus treatment should begin at the first sign of infection.
 The use of tea tree oil, apple cider vinegar, antibacterial mouthwash and snakeroot have also been touted by some a natural nail fungus medicine when applied daily for several weeks.
 Your doctor can also prescribe an anti-fungal topical drug that goes on like nail polish or antifungal pills to treat your onychomycosis.
-In severe case your doctor may opt to remove all or part of the toe nail and a new nail will grow in it’s place.
+In severe cases your doctor may opt to remove all or part of the toe nail and a new nail will grow in its place.

 How can I prevent nail fungus?

 There are several nail health tips to reduce the likelihood of developing nail fungus: